 Marinara Sauce, Cashew Cream Sauce, sliced or mashed avocado, Dressing (see recipes above), tahini, garlic powder and lemon juice, hummus, fresh herbs, your favorite plant-based sauce, etc…

 Eating healthy is one of those things that is great in theory but tough in practice.

 The good news is you don’t have to spend your entire day in the kitchen thanks to batch cooking.
 It’s just what it sounds like -- cooking in large batches.

 With batch cooking, you cook a lot of food once so you can have quick and easy healthy meals throughout the week.
-You can focus on fewer recipes and spend less time in the kitchen (and more time doing the things you actually want to do).
+As a result, you can focus on fewer recipes and spend less time in the kitchen (and more time doing the things you actually want to do).

 Batch cooking is how restaurants keep up with busy dining rooms.
-Food is prepped or cooked in advance and then either heated or assembled to order.
+For instance, food is prepped or cooked in advance and then either heated or assembled to order.
 Restaurant kitchens have huge containers of diced garlic, sliced mushrooms, sliced tomatoes, cooked noodles, and ready-to-eat soup so when you order the cooks can throw it all together fast.

 Best for long-term meal planning — and a great alternative to takeout and TV dinners.

 Next time you whip up your favorite lemon lentil soup, double or even triple the recipe.
-Save a few servings to eat throughout the week and freeze the rest in single or double portions for consumption later on.
+To that end, save a few servings to eat throughout the week and freeze the rest in single or double portions for consumption later on.